-Do you have a high-interest debt?
-Are you wondering “Can I consolidate debt into a mortgage?”
-Any kind of debt can be hard to pay down and get permanently dissolved if the interest charges keep accruing.
+Do you have a high-interest debt and are you wondering how to consolidate debt into a mortgage?
+Fortunately, any kind of debt can be hard to pay down and get permanently dissolved if the interest charges keep accruing.
 Many people may feel at a loss about making a dent in their high-interest debt.

 Debt consolidation is when you take out a new loan to pay off high-interest debts.